 Before you can hang a gallery wall, you need to know what you’re hanging, and it makes the most sense to start your gallery wall with a plan.

 You can sketch out what you’re envisioning, lay out your pieces on the floor, or even cut out pieces of paper that represent each piece of art and temporarily tape or pin those to your wall.
 These methods will help you figure out what the final product will look like.

 None of these methods is more right or wrong than the others, and each comes with its own set of pros and cons.
-“I say do what feels right to you,” Laquita Tate, a Memphis-based interior designer, says.
+“I say do what feels right to you,” says Memphis-based interior designer Laquita Tate.

 Tate also notes that mapping things out may give you more security—but taking an improvisational approach can be great if you’re assembling a gallery wall little by little over time.